-Salmon fish may be a good choice as it is high in DHA or omega 3 fatty acids, which are very important for the neurodevelopment of the baby and may also reduce the preterm delivery.
+Salmon fish may be a good choice as it is high in DHA or omega-3 fatty acids, which are very important for the neurodevelopment of the baby and may also reduce preterm delivery.
 Some studies have found that it can also decrease the risk of induced hypertension during pregnancy.

 Salmon has the least amount of mercury compared to other fish, but still, it should be consumed in moderation, and stay away from it if you are allergic.
 If you develop some kind of reaction, go to the doctor immediately.

 To be safe during the pregnancy, salmon must be fully cooked, and it should be noted that raw and smoked salmon can lead to listeria infection during pregnancy and should be avoided.

 Eating just two to three portions of cooked salmon per week is completely safe for you and your baby, and you are protected from excessive mercury exposure and getting all the nutritional benefits from it.

 When you are pregnant is very important for you to monitor your mercury intake because high mercury content in your diet may cause hearing and vision problems for your baby and lead to brain damage.

 All fish have some mercury content, but some should be avoided due to their high content of this metal that occurs in natural fish habitats.